Take care of yourself!

 3. Check your resting pulse

-Another good way to find out if you should exercise or not is to check your resting pulse rate.
+Another good way to find out if you should workout when sick is to check your resting pulse rate.
 It gives you an idea on how you feel, how well your heart can pump blood through your body and how hard your body has to work to keep up the oxygen transport.
 You check your resting heart rate by measuring the number of heartbeats per minute while resting.
 Of course, it differs from person to person, but the normal resting pulse is 60 - 100 beats per minute.
 If your resting pulse is normal, you can try a calmer training session, but remember that it is important that stop if you are not feeling well!

 4. The onset of a disease

 If you do get sick, you should skip your exercise throughout the whole course of the disease, and even a few days after until you really feel healthy again.
 Afterwards, start slowly with your normal fitness routine.
 Be careful - if you start exercising immediately after you are free of fever, the virus or infection can easily break out again.

 5. Working out when sick can also make you healthy!

 Activity and training in all forms is the best medicine for headaches, tension, menstrual pain and when you feel a bit tired and hung.
 Exercise can even prevent and reduce the risk of possible colds and other ailments.
 If you start feeling sick, take a walk or exercise a little, but always listen to your body!

 In a nutshell, exercising sick can on the one hand be fatal, but on the other hand it can also be the best medicine.
 If you should train or not depends on your pain, the course of the disease and your general condition.
 Take care of your health!